 The village of Elizario dates back to 1850 and was once a busy and prosperous town.
 It is the birthplace of the American Southwest and is listed in the National Register of Historic Places.
 In the 1850s there were 100 bars and brothels in the village, but the construction of the railroad to the east stopped the growth and prosperity of Elizario.

-If you love history, you will be in your element here.
+If you love history and exploring historic buildings, you will be in your element here.
 You will find plenty of historic buildings to wander around; the most notable being the jail.
 It was the first jail in the area and was used until the 1940s.
 According to tradition, this was the jail Billy the Kid broke into to rescue his friend, Melquiades Segura in 1876.

 Don’t leave the town without visiting some more notable buildings, such as the San Elizario Chapel, the Adobe Horseshoe Theater, the old cemetery, and the San Elizario Placita, where festivals and political rallies are still held.